 Chicken Milanese is an Italian-style breaded chicken escalope.
 It is prepared in a similar way to veal alla Milanese, which is widely regarded as one of Milan’s signature dishes.
 A chicken breast is flattened before being lightly coated in egg, flour and breadcrumbs.
 It is pan-fried in butter and typically served with a wedge of lemon.
 Often the chicken is cooked on the bone in the cotoletta style.
 Variations of chicken Milanese may sometimes use Japanese panko, French brioche, German pretzels or most other breadcrumbs.

-Chicken Milanese with a brioche crumb
+Chicken Milanese in a brioche crumb

 Making a breaded chicken escalope is a little bit messy, but it’s well worth the effort.
 Coating the chicken with a brioche crumb is much easier than it sounds.
 And it’s a great way to use up any stale bread too.